cloudfour/guides/css/README.md

 /* 14 */
 ```

-1. Combined selectors should be on separate lines; the opening brace (`{`) should be on the same line as the last selector
+1. Combined selectors should be on separate lines, and the opening brace should be on the same line as the last selector.
-2. Variables and preprocessor cruft should be placed before any properties, with a blank line below
+2. Variables and preprocessor cruft should come before any properties, separated with blank line below.
-3. One space should be after each colon (`:`); each line should end with a semicolon (`;`)
+3. One space should be after each colon, and each line should end with a semicolon.
-4. Values of `0` should be unit-less
+4. Values of zero should be unit-less.
-5. Strings within values should use double quotes (`""`)
+5. Strings within values should use double quotes.
-6. Comma-delimited numerical values inside of parenthesis should have no spaces
+6. Comma-delimited numbers inside of values with parenthesis (e.g. `rgb(0,0,0)`) should have no spaces between them.
-7. Decimal values should include a leading `0`
+7. Decimal values should include a leading `0`.
-8. Time values should be represented in milliseconds (`ms`)
+8. Time values should be represented with the millisecond (`ms`) unit.
-9. Nested pseudo element blocks should be placed after all property declarations
+9. Nested pseudo element blocks should come after all property declarations.
-10. Nested pseudo class blocks should be placed after all pseudo element blocks
+10. Nested pseudo class blocks should come after all pseudo element blocks.
-11. Nested class or attribute blocks should be placed after all pseudo class blocks
+11. Nested class or attribute blocks should come after all pseudo class blocks.
-12. Nested media queries should be placed after all combining class blocks
+12. Nested media queries should come after all combined class or attribute blocks.
-13. Closing braces (`}`) should be on a new line
+13. Closing braces should be on a new line.
-14. A blank line should be after each declaration block
+14. A blank line should come after each declaration block.

 ### Property Sorting